 The reimbursement payment you get is not the only financial aid that you can receive as a foster parent.
 There are a number of other options you can explore as well to help you cut costs such as a tax credit.

 Although foster children do not qualify for many of the same deductions and credits as biological or adopted children, they’re still eligible for a couple of tax breaks.

-For starters, the reimbursements you receive from the state are non-taxable so you don’t have to worry about it being cut down any further.
+For starters, foster care reimbursements in California are non-taxable, so you don’t have to worry about it being cut down any further.

 Check to see whether your county also provides childcare coverage so you can work while being a foster parent without having to carry the entire cost of childcare alone.
 This can help you save money that would have been spent on babysitting and other related expenses.